-The Master of Science in Civil and Infrastructure Engineering is designed for students who have completed the BS in civil engineering, although students with related undergraduate degrees may be considered for provisional admission.
+The Master of Science in civil and infrastructure engineering is designed for students who have completed the BS in civil engineering, although students with related undergraduate degrees may be considered for provisional admission.
 The MS educates students in the theory and practice of civil engineering science and design at an advanced level.
-The MS also serves as a foundation for doctoral study in in civil engineering, as well as for additional graduate studies in architecture, law, business, economics, finance, and public policy and administration.
+The MS also serves as a foundation for doctoral study in civil engineering, as well as for additional graduate studies in architecture, law, business, economics, finance, and public policy and administration.

-The Department of Computer Science’s MS degree in Information Security and Assurance prepares graduates to fill the current and future need for information security and assurance professionals.
+The Department of Computer Science’s MS degree in information security and assurance prepares graduates to fill the current and future need for information security and assurance professionals.
 Graduates work in a wide variety of capacities, protecting the information systems of different types of organizations and supporting the nation’s information infrastructure.
-Students are provided with the general and technical knowledge and skills to understand the relationship between information security and advancing information systems technology.
+Students are provided with general and technical knowledge and skills to understand the relationship between information security and advancing information systems technology.

-The Executive Management of Secure Information Systems MS, an interdisciplinary program offered by the Volgenau School of Engineering, the School of Business , and the School of Policy, Government, and International Affairs; prepares professionals for the challenges of modern computerized information systems that have become increasingly complex and vulnerable to cyber-attacks, resulting in a significant number of government regulations.
+The Executive Management of Secure Information Systems MS, an interdisciplinary program offered by the Volgenau School of Engineering, the School of Business and the Schar School of Policy and Government prepares professionals for the challenges of modern computerized information systems that have become increasingly complex and vulnerable to cyber-attacks, resulting in a significant number of government regulations.